Jase, Lauren & Clint

-Jase & Lauren.
-With Clint Stanaway is an Australian breakfast radio show on Nova 100 in Melbourne.
-It is hosted by Jason Hawkins and Lauren Phillips and Clint Stanaway.
+Jase, Lauren & Clint is an Australian breakfast radio show on Nova 100 in Melbourne.
+It is hosted by Jason Hawkins, Lauren Phillips and Clint Stanaway.

-The show airs from 6 am to 9 am on weekday mornings with music and daily topic discussions and special guests.
+The show airs from 5:30 am to 9 am on weekday mornings with music and daily topic discussions and special guests.
 A highlights package of the show, airs across the Nova Network on Saturday and Sunday from 8 am and 10 am.

 A daily podcast featuring the best bits from each show is available on the Nova Player as is the podcast for all other Nova FM shows in Australia.

 History

 KIIS 1011

 In July 2021, Australian Radio Network announced that Lauren Phillips would join co-host Jason 'Jase' Hawkins from 9 August 2021 on the KIIS 101.1 breakfast program.
 Hawkins had previously co-hosted with Polly 'PJ' Harding on the breakfast program Jase & PJ.
 Following the departure of Harding on 23 July 2021, the show was relaunched with Lauren Phillips.

 On 30 July 2021, a one-hour pop-up show was heard on the air a week before the official launch.
 Jase and Lauren introduced new friends of the show.
 Clint Stanaway replaces Sacha Barbour Gatt as the show's newsreader, while Christian Petracca provided weekly contributions.

 In December 2022, Alice James was announced as new executive producer of the program, replacing Luke James.

 In November 2023, after months of media speculation, it was announced that The Kyle and Jackie O Show would be networked from KIIS 106.5 Sydney in 2024, effectively ending Jase & Lauren.
 The final show aired on Friday 1 December 2023.